Dæmon (His Dark Materials)

-A dæmon (/ˈdiːmən/) is a type of fictional being in the Philip Pullman fantasy trilogy His Dark Materials.
+A dæmon (/ˈdiːmən/) is a type of fictional being in the Philip Pullman fantasy trilogies His Dark Materials and The Book of Dust.
 Dæmons are the external physical manifestation of a person's "inner-self" that takes the form of an animal.
 Dæmons have human intelligence, are capable of human speech—regardless of the form they take—and usually behave as though they are independent of their humans.
 Pre-pubescent children's dæmons can change form voluntarily to become any creature, real or imaginary.
 During adolescence a person's dæmon undergoes "settling", an event in which that person's dæmon permanently and involuntarily assumes the form of the animal which the person most resembles in character.
 Dæmons are usually of the opposite sex to their human, though same-sex dæmons do exist.

-Dæmons frequently interact with each other in ways that mirror the behaviour of their humans, such as fighting one another when their humans are fighting, or nuzzling one another when their humans embrace, and such contact between dæmons is unremarkable.
-Physical contact with another person's dæmon is taboo.
+Dæmons frequently interact with each other in ways that mirror the behaviour of their humans, such as fighting one another when their humans are fighting, or nuzzling one another when their humans embrace, and such contact is seen as normal.
+However, for a human to touch another person's dæmon is taboo.

 Background

 Pullman says his inspirations for dæmons were Leonardo da Vinci's Lady with an Ermine, Giovanni Battista Tiepolo's Young Woman with a Macaw and Hans Holbein the Younger's The Lady and the Squirrel, all portraits in which there seemed to be "a psychological link between the person and the creature".
+Another influence was the daimon described in Plato's Apology of Socrates: "Socrates talked about his 'daimon'.
+I found it a very fruitful metaphor."